Destinywaya9/QCC-Bench/README.md

 # Tensor P2 Benchmarking

-Tensor P2 Fixed Kernel Qiskit Implementation
+Tensor P2 Fixed Kernel — Qiskit Implementation

 Author: Destiny Machwaya
-Affiliation: Founder & Principal Investigator, Lei A While Research Center, Wahiawā, United States This repository contains the Qiskit simulation baseline for the fixed, non-adaptive Tensor P2 quantum kernel, as demonstrated in the peer-reviewed paper:
+Affiliation: Founder & Principal Investigator, Lei A While Research Center, Wahiawā, United States

-Publication:
+---

+Overview

+This repository provides an open-source Qiskit implementation of the fixed, non-adaptive Tensor P2 quantum kernel.

+The implementation reflects a constrained quantum traversal framework designed to maintain coherence stability under fixed kernel conditions, consistent with experimentally demonstrated behavior.

+---

+Publication

 Machwaya, D. (2026).
 Hardware Demonstration of a Fixed Tensor P2 Kernel: Zero-Entropy Leakage and Stable Coherence Across Dual Microcontroller Platforms.
-Frontiers in Physics, Quantum Engineering and Technology section.
+Frontiers in Physics — Quantum Engineering and Technology

 DOI: 10.3389/fphy.2026.1758206
 Link: https://www.frontiersin.org/journals/physics/articles/10.3389/fphy.2026.1758206/full

-(Open access under CC BY license; abstract live, full formatted version in final production as of March 2026.)
+(Open access under CC BY license; abstract currently live, full formatted version in final production as of March 2026.)

+---

-Authorship Continuity:
+Authorship & Origin
-This work builds on foundational concepts originating in 2015 under my sole authorship and continuous development as Destiny Machwaya.
-The Quantum Time-Energy Theory (QTET) framework, including the Tensor P2 kernel, has been tested, and instantiated independently since that time (see declarations on ResearchGate and Academia.edu for provenance details).

-License: [Apache 2.0]

-Purpose: For research replication, benchmarking, and verification of the simulation baseline matching the published hardware results (0.00% measured entropy leakage, stable coherence lock in runs).

-Claims Scope: Empirical simulation results only; broader QTET/Tensor P2 applications (hardware, photonics, cosmology) remain under patent-pending protection (PCT/US26/10850 and related filings).

-No license granted beyond the code terms for commercial or derivative uses.

-May not be improved upon or rederived as an equivalent work-alike, prohibited under patent claims.
+Tensor P2 and the broader Quantum Time-Energy Theory (QTET) framework were originally developed by Destiny Machwaya beginning in 2015 and have been continuously refined and tested since.

+This repository represents the official open-source release of the Tensor P2 kernel implementation corresponding to the published work.

+---

+Purpose

+This release is intended to:

+- Enable independent replication and validation
+- Support benchmarking across quantum simulation environments
+- Provide a reference implementation for further research and exploration

+Observed results include:

+- 0.00% measured entropy leakage
+- Stable coherence lock across execution runs

+---

+Open Source Scope

+This repository includes:

+- The fixed Tensor P2 kernel implementation in Qiskit
+- Simulation workflows and execution patterns
+- Reproducible experimental baselines

+---

+Attribution Requirement

+Use of this work in research, publications, or derivative implementations must include proper citation of:

+- The associated publication
+- The original authorship of Tensor P2 and QTET

+---

+License

+This project is released under the Apache 2.0 License (or MIT, as selected).

+---

+Citation

+If you use this repository, please cite:

+Machwaya, D. (2026).
+Hardware Demonstration of a Fixed Tensor P2 Kernel…
+DOI: 10.3389/fphy.2026.1758206

+---

 Witness Affidavits and community general awareness serve as protective support for any potential Misappropriation.
 At least one NDA emergency custodian holds/has held for an undisclosed period.